 Learn a wide array of French expressions, words, and phrases with Rosetta Stone’s range of award-winning app.

-When you begin to learn the French language, you’ll likely be tempted to memorize huge lists of words.
+When you begin to learn the French language, you’ll likely be tempted to memorise huge lists of words.
 But that’s neither an effective nor fun way to learn the language.
 Instead of focusing on jamming in as many French words and phrases as you can, try and absorb just a few of the most commonly used terms and dial into polishing your French pronunciation instead.
 After all, the goal of learning the language is having the confidence to converse and understand spoken French with native French speakers.
 That usually means first getting a grip on hundreds of words, not thousands you’ll rarely use.

 There are some commonly used French expressions that make up the bulk of the language, and learning these will give you a rock-solid foundation.
 And it’s not just the usual bonjour, merci, or s’il vous plaît that you might need in everyday situations.
 Those are essential, but it’s also good to learn the words that the French often sprinkle throughout their sentences, like quand, quoi, où, qui, rien, tellement, and comment.